 PostgreSQL server as a system

-service start type, either “auto” (start service automatically on
+start type, either “auto” (start service automatically on system

 Attempt to allow server crashes to produce core files, on platforms where this is possible, by lifting any soft resource limit placed on core files.
 This is useful in debugging or diagnosing problems by allowing a stack trace to be obtained from a failed server process.

-configuration files.
-If this option is omitted, the
+files.
+If this option is omitted, the environment variable